-However only two of them are the famous ones in which organizations chose to share their resources.
+The KVM vs VMware hypervisor comparison is a classic debate.
+Most businesses choose to implement hypervisors because of the ability to share resources.
+There is an excellent variety of hypervisors available on the internet.
+However, only two are famous ones in which organizations chose to share their resources.
 These two hypervisors are VMware and Kernel-based Virtual Machine (KVM).

-Hypervisors are mostly divided into two broad categories.
+Hypervisors are mainly divided into two broad categories.

 The bare-metal hypervisor is the type that runs directly on the physical hardware.
 The OS of all the guests runs on top of the hypervisor.

-While EXI is purely a type 1 hypervisor installed on OS, this type is slower than type 2 and a bit difficult to handle.
+While EXI is purely a type 1 hypervisor installed on OS, this type is slower than type 2 and difficult to handle.

 A VMware management plan is used to communicate with the hardware.
-EXI has an added advantage to access other products by using a management plane.
+EXI has the advantage of accessing other products using a management plan.
 It also uses a VMware control stack to increase hardware requirements.

-KVM is the clear winner when it's about the cost of these hypervisors.
-You don't have to make any additional expenses to install this hypervisor in order to integrate your systems.
+KVM is the clear winner in the cost of these hypervisors.
+You don't have to make additional expenses to install this hypervisor to integrate your systems.
 You can have access to an open-source OS.

 On the other hand, you are charged a license fee when you want to install VMware.
 VMware is the first company to launch enterprise-class virtualization software.
 Being the innovator in the industry, they are the first to introduce this concept and a business end-user hypervisor.

 You would be enthralled to know that VMware uses over 6 million LOC.
-This fact is a bit difficult to verify because the codes are not available publically.
-The original codes have not been rewritten since the hypervisor's inception, which makes it one of the most complex codebase when you compare it to KVM.
+This fact is difficult to verify because the codes are not publicly available.
+The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebases when you compare it to KVM.

-The most popular choice for users is KVM.
-This hypervisor is famous because of the low cost operating features.
-This is an open-source solution for the people who have just started their business and do not want to invest more in the hypervisor.
+Of the two hypervisors, KVM vs VMware, the most popular choice for users is KVM.
+This hypervisor is famous because of its low-cost operating features.
+This is an open-source solution for people who have just started their business and do not want to invest more in the hypervisor.

-Once you have crossed the threshold for being a new or middle-level organization, you need advanced practices to prove your identity.
+Once you have crossed the threshold of being a new or middle-level organization, you need advanced practices to prove your identity.
 Big organizations have to use trusted services to protect their data and reputation.
-The bigger companies always prefer VMware as it is a trusted yet expensive solution for resource sharing.
+The more prominent companies always prefer VMware as it is a trusted yet expensive solution for resource sharing.